-However, encouraging flexibility of thought is unquestionably evident in Maimonides’ philosophical book Guide for the Perplexed.
-This book is aimed at advanced scholars, and it is clear that Maimonides offers them a wide range of ideas.
-This is the exact opposite of dogmatism.
-Students must maneuver between the variety of ideas presented in the different chapters of this book, and in so doing, they develop their worldview (Kreisel, 2012, p.
-264).
+However, encouraging flexibility of thought is unquestionably evident in Maimonides’ philosophical book Guide for the Perplexed, published in ???? in ????.
+The book was aimed at advanced scholars of Judaism, and Maimonides clearly offers them a wide range of ideas, which can be perceived as the exact opposite of dogmatism.
+Readers of Guide for the Perplexed must maneuver between the variety of ideas presented in the different chapters of this book, and in so doing, they develop their own worldview (Kreisel, 2012).
 It should be noted that Maimonides asserts that only flexible-minded people can swim in the multifaceted sea of knowledge addressed in his book.
 Moreover, he guides them to flexible thought patterns as a condition for understanding the depths and secrets of the book.

-Expressions of F.L in Maimonides’ Writings
+Expressions of Flexible Leadership in Maimonides’ Writings

 Several of Maimonides’ prominent personal qualities and methods of influence are instructive about his tremendous impact.
-F.L is Maimonides’ dominant quality.
-His writings indicate an understanding of the psychological complexity that occurs when people encounter an approach that differs from their own.
+Flexible leadership is Maimonides’ dominant quality, and his writings indicate an understanding of the psychological complexity that occurs when people encounter an approach that differs from their own.
 Reflecting this understanding, Maimonides wrote in such a way that made the reader feel comfortable.
 His flexibility is demonstrated in his ability to adapt his communication to his audience.
-This skill works in two ways.
-Maimonides was able to adapt himself to his target audience, while at the same time successfully bringing his target audience closer to his viewpoint (Hoffman & Frost, 2006; Kiener, 2011).
+This skill works in two ways: Maimonides was able to adapt himself to his target audience, while at the same time successfully bringing his target audience closer to his viewpoint (Hoffman & Frost, 2006; Kiener, 2011).
+Following is an analysis of some of his writings, which demonstrate Maimonides’ extensive application of the elements of flexible leadership:

-Polemics Surrounding Maimonides’ Religious and Philosophical Work

-While Maimonides is one of the most significant figures for the Jewish people, like other historical figures who were “ahead of their time,” his writings aroused great debate and controversy (Friedberg, 2002; Silver, 2012).
-The debate over Maimonides’ work began in his lifetime (Friedberg, 2002; Langermann, 2000).
-In Montpellier, France 1232, some forty years after the publication of the Guide for the Perplexed, a boycott of Maimonides books was imposed in the Jewish communities of France and Spain.
-This led (according to the testimonies of Avraham ben Maimonides and David Kimchi) to the confiscation and burning of his books (Dobbs-Weinstein, 1997, p.
-275).(Lorberbaum, 2002).
+I think that this chapter is not related to FL

 Mishneh Torah.
-Maimonides wrote this book both for people with basic knowledge of Jewish religious law as well as for those with a broad and deep understanding of it; in other words, for the Jewish people as a whole.
-Through this book, Maimonides made the Torah (the central holy book of the Jewish people, which includes the religious commandments) more widely accessible, enabling more people to learn Torah, to understand halacha, and to live a religious life more independently.
+Maimonides wrote Mishneh Torah both for people with basic knowledge of Jewish religious law as well as for those with a broad and deep understanding of it; in other words, for the Jewish people as a whole.
+Through the Mishneh Torah, Maimonides made the Torah, the central holy book of the Jewish people, which includes the religious commandments (also referred to as the Old Testament), more widely accessible, enabling more people to learn Torah, to understand halacha (Jewish laws derived from the written and Oral Torah, and to live a religious life more independently.
 Consequently, the sage and the layman had access to the same knowledge.
 Even if the sage was better informed, the gap between them was reduced, and the difference became quantitative rather than qualitative.
 The sages now were no longer an exclusive and superior guild.
-This was a dramatic shift within Judaism.
-Because it was so dramatic, it was explosive.
+This was a dramatic shift within Judaism and had explosive impact.

 Guide for the Perplexed.
-The Guide for the Perplexed was written for a religious person with persistent and fundamental questions and difficulties.
-It was aimed at people whose psychological character was in tension with religion and religious obedience, and those who did not find answers within traditional explanations.
+The Guide for the Perplexed was written for a religious audience faced with persistent and fundamental questions and difficulties.
+It was aimed at readers whose psychological character was in tension with religion and religious obedience, and those who did not find answers within traditional explanations.
 Until Maimonides, such people had no source of explanation within Jewish thought (Altmann, 1972).

 In Guide for the Perplexed, Maimonides accompanies and guides his students and then lets them continue on alone, placing his hope and trust in them.